SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/matrices.md

 - Once the rows and columns are defined, the most convenient way to work with the image matrix would be to use the `Observation Matrix Dashbord` task.
 - In the `Observation Matrix Dashbord` task, select a parent taxon and rank of the children taxa which you would like to see, for example, select a genus name, and select species rank to see all the species-level taxa from this particular genus.
 Once selected, click the `Search` button.
 - You will see the table of OTUs with some summary, how many observations has each, and how many depictions are added to a particular OTU in an image matrix.
-- Use `Open in a matrix` button next to one of the OTUs to add OTU to a matrix.
+- Use the `Open in a matrix` button next to one of the OTUs to add OTU to a matrix.
 Select the image matrix from the list.
 Once the matrix is selected, you get redirected to an editing interface, which looks like a table, where the descriptors are the headers of each column.
-- To add an image to a particular cell of the table, simly drug and drop it from a folder on your computer to that cell.
-The images could also be moved from one cell to another.
+- To add an image to a particular cell of the table, simply drag and drop it from a folder on your computer to that cell.
+The images can also be moved from one cell to another.
-- Once the image added, you can provide some metadata.
-Click on the image to add caption.
+- Once the image is added, you can provide some metadata.
+Click on the image to add a caption.
 Click the `Radial Annotator` button, to add citation and/or attribution.
 - Adding images to multiple OTUs: in the 'Observation matrices dashboard', once you filtered the list of OTUs, select few of tham and click the `Edit image matrix` buttom.
 The table for editing multiple OTUs will be opened.
 WARNING: do not select all OTUs for editing, since ALL of tham will be added to a matrix as separate Rows.
 - Use the previous step to add multiple OTUs to any given matrix, not only to Image matrix, that could be another fast way to add multiple rows, for example adding rows for a future ineractive key.
 - Image matrix for any given OTU could also be accessed with the `OTU Radial` button, in the `Browse OTU`, or `Browse Nomenclature` tasks.